Aeller93/BeatlesAPI/README.md

 These are the URLs for the required functions:

-- Find guests by beatle and the number of guests http://localhost/BeatlesAPI/Controllers/GuestController.php?function=GuestByBeatle&host=[NAME]
+- Find guests by beatle and the number of guests: <br>
+http://localhost/BeatlesAPI/Controllers/GuestController.php?function=GuestByBeatle&host=[NAME]

-- Find guests by location and number of guests: http://localhost/BeatlesAPI/Controllers/GuestController.php?function=GuestByLocation&location=[LOCATION]
+- Find guests by location and number of guests: <br>
+http://localhost/BeatlesAPI/Controllers/GuestController.php?function=GuestByLocation&location=[LOCATION]

-- Album leaderboard:
+- Album leaderboard: <br>
 http://localhost/BeatlesAPI/Controllers/GuestController.php?function=AlbumRanking